An Introduction to Quantum Computing, Without the Physics: Operations on qubits

-where $\bullet_n$ is the bitwise dot product, as defined in Section~\ref{sec:notation}.
+where $\bullet$ is the bitwise dot product, as defined in Section~\ref{sec:notation}.
 When considering multiple Hadamard gates in parallel, we will also make use of the following relationship, that can be easily verified using the definition:

-The next proposition shows one of the reasons why the Hadamard gate is frequently employed in many quantum algorithms. \begin{proposition} Given a $q$-qubit quantum device initially in the state $\ket{0}_q$, applying the Hadamard gate to all qubits, equivalent to the matrix $H^{\otimes q}$, yields the uniform superposition of basis states $\frac{1}{\sqrt{2^q}} \sum_{j=0}^{2^q-1} \ket{j}_q$. \end{proposition} \begin{proof} The state $\ket{0}_q$ can also be written as $\ket{0}^{\otimes q}$.
-Therefore we have:
+The next proposition shows one of the reasons why the Hadamard gate is frequently employed in many quantum algorithms. \begin{proposition} Given a $q$-qubit quantum computing device initially in the state $\ket{\v{0}}_q$, applying the Hadamard gate to all qubits, or equivalently the matrix $H^{\otimes q}$, yields the uniform superposition of basis states $\frac{1}{\sqrt{2^q}} \sum_{\vj \in \{0,1\}^q} \ket{\vj}$. \end{proposition} \begin{proof} We have:

-\end{proof} \begin{remark} The uniform superposition of the $2^q$ basis states on $q$ qubits can be obtained from the initial state $\ket{0}_q$ applying $q$ gates only. \end{remark} Many quantum algorithms (for example, the algorithms discussed in Sections \ref{sec:simon} and \ref{sec:grover}) start by setting the state of the quantum device to a uniform superposition, and then apply further operations which, by linearity, are simultaneously applied to all the possible binary strings.
-This is remarkable advantage of quantum computing over classical computing.
-The multiple Hadamard can be represented by one of the equivalent circuits given in Figure \ref{fig:hadamard}
+\end{proof} \begin{remark} The uniform superposition of the $2^q$ basis states on $q$ qubits can be obtained from the initial state $\ket{\vec{0}}_q$ by applying $q$ gates only. \end{remark} The multiple Hadamard can be represented by one of the equivalent circuits given in Figure \ref{fig:hadamard}.

+Many quantum algorithms (for example, the algorithms discussed in Sections \ref{sec:simon} and \ref{sec:grover}) start by setting the state of the quantum device to a uniform superposition, and then apply further operations which, by linearity, are simultaneously applied to all the possible binary strings.
+This is a remarkable advantage of quantum computing over classical computing.